l0n3m4n/Writeups/easy/redblue/red.md

 Final size of elf file: 207 bytes
 ```
 ## Uploading backdoor
+"I also created a script that automatically logs in and uploads the backdoor whenever we get the new password for the blue user, since the connection keeps dropping every few random seconds."
 ```bash
 $ python3 -m venv venv-ssh && source venv-ssh/bin/activate
 $ pip install paramiko